Rodrigo Rosenberg Marzano: Political crisis

 The airing of the video at Rosenberg's funeral, then uploaded to YouTube and broadcast on national television, precipitated a political crisis in Guatemala.
 Protesters demonstrated in Guatemala City's Central Plaza, and opponents urged president Colom to step down from office.
 President Colom appeared on national television to reject Rosenberg's accusations and called for both the United Nations and the FBI to investigate.

 In an interview with CNN Español, Colom asserted the Rosenberg video was "completely fake", thus challenging early reports from the International Commission against Impunity in Guatemala (CICIG), which validated its authenticity.

 On May 13, 2009, the United States Ambassador to Guatemala, Stephen G. McFarland, confirmed that FBI personnel had arrived in Guatemala to aid in the investigation.

 At least one blogger, Jean Anleu Fernández, was arrested on charges of "inciting financial panic" after he urged readers to withdraw deposits from Banrural.
 Anleu had suggested on the social messaging network Twitter that all account holders should withdraw their funds from Banrural.
 He was placed under house arrest on May 14, 2009.
 Anleu's short message, "Primera accion real 'sacar el pisto de Banrural' quebrar al banco de los corruptos," resulted in a judge ordering his detention and suggesting a fine of up to GTQ50,000.
-Attempts to censor Anleu's message backfired, because of internet phenomenon called the Streisand effect.
+Attempts to censor Anleu's message backfired, because of the Streisand effect.
 A Guatemalan appeals court ruled on 10 July 2009 that the case lacked merit.
 Some US$7,000 was spent on Anleu's legal fees, half contributed by Twitter users by PayPal.
 Vice president Espada filed a criminal complaint against journalist, Marta Yolanda Díaz-Durán.
 In August, 2010, the Constitutional Court rejected the vice president's complaint on the grounds that the columnist was "protected by the right to freedom of thought".